<< Yesterday

 2005 Alex Rodriguez breaks Joe DiMaggio's 1937 single-season club record for home runs by a right-handed batter.
 The third baseman's 47th homer proves to be the difference when the Yankees edge the Orioles, 2-1.

-2005 With the lowest winning percentage ever compiled by a division champion during a non-strike year, the Padres (79-79) win their fourth division flag in the franchise's 37-year history.
-San Diego will win three of their last four games to finish just above .500, accomplishes the feat, surpassing the Mets, who previously possessed the dubious record, by going 82-79 (.509) to win the NL East in 1973.
+2005 With the lowest winning percentage ever compiled by a division champion during a non-strike year, the Padres (79-79) capture their fourth division flag in the franchise's 37-year history.
+Winning three of their last four games to finish just above .500, San Diego surpasses the Mets, who previously possessed the dubious record, by going 82-79 (.509) to win the NL East in 1973.

-2006 For the third consecutive season, Kansas City will lose 100 or more games.
+2006 Kansas City will lose 100 or more games for the third consecutive season.
 The team's 2-1 defeat to the Twins in the Metrodome makes the Royals the 11th franchise in big league history to accomplish the dubious feat.

 2006 At Coors Field in Colorado, James Loney collects four hits, including two homers, and drives in nine runs in the Dodgers' 19-11 victory over the Rockies.
 The rookie first baseman, who had one homer and eight runs batted in 93 previous at-bats with the team, ties the franchise RBI mark set by Gil Hodges in his 1950 four-homer game for Brooklyn and breaks the Los Angeles club mark held by Ron Cey.